MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 Three Legal Rights Surrounding a Person’s “Voice” Under Japanese Law

-1. What the voice is saying, and
+1. What the voice is saying (the verbal content).

 In other words, the first point concerns the “content” of the voice, while the second point relates to the “sound” of the voice.

-For example, if different voice actors perform the same line “Good morning,” the content in the first case remains the same, but the sound in the second case differs.
+For example, if two different voice actors perform the same line “Good morning,” the content in the first case remains the same, but the sound in the second case differs.

-Based on these perspectives, under current Japanese law, there are three legal rights that can arise in relation to a person’s “voice”:
+On this basis, under current Japanese law, there are three legal rights may arise in relation to a person’s “voice”:

-① CopyrightMay arise from the voice’s “content”
+① CopyrightMay arise from the voice’s content.

-② Neighboring Rights (limited to the rights of performers)May arise from both the voice’s “content” and “sound”
+② Neighboring Rights (limited to the rights of performers)May arise from both the voice’s “content” and sound.

-③ Publicity RightsMay arise from the voice’s “sound”
+③ Publicity RightsMay arise from the voice’s sound.

 About Copyrights Under Japanese Law